iw4x/iw4x-discord-go-bot/README.md

 This is the bot for the [IW4x](https://iw4x.io/) Discord server, and at the moment primarily provides functionality to users seeking basic help / information.

-DXVK instructions will be readded once the state of the launcher is clear.

 # Current valid command list:

 - `!iw4x help` - Displays this help dialog